ElementsProject/lightning/doc/contribute-to-core-lightning/contribute-to-core-lightning.md

 The push flag indicates gossip which is generated locally: this is important for gossip timestamp filtering, where peers request gossip and we always send our own gossip messages even if the timestamp wasn't within their request.

-The ratelimit flag indicates that this gossip message came too fast: we record it, but don't relay it to peers.
+The dying flag indicates that this channel has been spent, but we keep it around for 12 blocks in case it's actually a splice.

 Other flags should be ignored.